CNessler/house-challenge/README.md

 ### Notes (with more time)
 - I would like to have added tests specifically around the retry logic
 - It would have been nice to have some comparisons for download time with and without having concurrency
-  - What would be the difference if the pagination calls were also concurrent?